Let us know you are coming

 The MTPC will liaise with relevant border agencies to confirm availability for border clearance processes.

-at least 30 days before the arrival and no more than 12 months in advance.
+at least 30 days before the arrival and no more than 2 years in advance.
 The application must contain the full itinerary, vessel details and port intentions (for example, passenger/crew exchange, shore excursions, and sail by/anchor only).

 Cruise ship visitors and on-board functions

-The cruise ship operator should seek permission from the MTPC through the ASAP at least 10 business days before inviting visitors to board a cruise ship for a function or other purpose not related directly to the vessel's operations (for example, media events, marketing events or fund raising activities).
+ASAP at least 5 business days before inviting visitors to board a cruise ship for a function or other purpose not related directly to the vessel's operations.
+For example, media or marketing events, family visits or fund-raising activities.

 Embarkation and disembarkation

-Note: Superyachts operating under a coastal trading licence will potentially incur costs at
+Note: Superyachts will potentially incur costs at

-all non-appointed ports visited during a voyage.
+all non-appointed ports visited during a voyage when operating under a

 Superyachts (non-commercial) arriving in Australia through a non-appointed port remain subject to the impending arrival reporting requirements as outlined in

-Let us know you’re coming and information requirements as outlined in Yachts and pleasure craft.
+Let us know you're coming.
+Also applicable are the information requirements as outlined in

 The ABF determine the most efficient and effective method of clearance.